-Subject/Class: English/VI Subject topic: Learn about environment Duration:80 minutes 5 Learning objectives: At the end of a lesson students will be able to: Write a summary of the text including the main ideas and concepts to retain the information.
+Subject/Class: English/VI Subject topic: Learn about environment Duration: 80 minutes Prior knowledge: Learners observe nature firsthand every day as they commute to school.
+They understand the significance of maintaining a clean school environment, appropriately disposing of waste, and contributing to tree-planting initiatives.
+Learning objectives: At the end of a lesson students will be able to: Write a summary of the text including the main ideas and concepts to retain the information.
 Apply 4Rs (refuse, reduce, reuse and recycle) for waste management.

 environment for the wellbeing of the ecosystem.
 GCED competency: Students will be responsible citizens for protecting the natural environment for the wellbeing of the ecosystem by managing their own waste.
-Skills in focus : critical thinking Values in focus: Concern and commitment for the sustainability of humanity and the environment.
+Skills in focus: critical thinking Values in focus: Concern and commitment for the sustainability of humanity and the environment.